Right in the Night: Critical reception

 Barry Walters from The Advocate wrote that the song "distills Jam & Spoon's most accessible aspects into one flawlessly girly flamenco-style hi-NRG anthem."
 Larry Flick from Billboard described it as a "jumpy, disco/pop ditty that strobes with bright synths and a killer hook."
 He noted that "at first, singer Plavka will have you thinking of Madonna, though her own unique tones and nuances eventually shine through.
 She has a field day with the song, more than holding her own against the track's busy array of sound effects."
 In a 1997 review, the magazine called it a "percolating ditty [that] was years ahead of its time, since the groove and synths sound as fresh as ever.
 And the splashes of flamenco guitars are an enticing flavor".
 Annette M. Lai from the Gavin Report felt that "this high-energy tune should have no trouble making its way up the chart soon."
-James Masterton wrote in his weekly UK chart commentary, "It's combination of a brilliant pop tune and rampant flamenco rhythms should be enough to make it the biggest hit of the next few months."
+In his weekly UK chart commentary, James Masterton wrote, "It's combination of a brilliant pop tune and rampant flamenco rhythms should be enough to make it the biggest hit of the next few months."
+On the 1995 re-release he added, "Sweet music to my ears, I love this to bits and commented in these lines back in 1994 that it had the potential to be a No.1 hit – I could still be right."
+British duo Orbital reviewed the song for Melody Maker.
+Paul Hartnoll said, "Wow!
+Euro-disco.
+It sounds like Baccara.
+Yes sir, Jam & Spoon can boogie!"
+He added, "This'd be good horse-riding music.
+It makes me think of Army of Lovers.
+And ABBA.
+All those things."

-On the 1995 re-release he added, "Sweet music to my ears, I love this to bits and commented in these lines back in 1994 that it had the potential to be a No.1 hit - I could still be right."
-Pan-European magazine Music & Media commented that "this fast but mellow house track with ambient works so well that it should go a long way to establish this well-reputed remix and production duo as artists in their own right."
+The magazine's Jennifer Nine declared it as "another soon-to-be-everywhere groove thing from top German dancemeisters", remarking the "sparkly flamenco guitar intro" and vocalist Plavka looking "kinda handbag-Ofra Haza on the sleeve".
+She concluded, "A biggish, whooshy, authoritative thing".
+Pan-European magazine Music & Media commented, "This fast but mellow house track with ambient works so well that it should go a long way to establish this well-reputed remix and production duo as artists in their own right."
 Columnist Maria Jimenez described it as "alluring, yet highly commercial", adding that "this club track is poised for international success."
-Andy Beevers from Music Week rated it four out of five, calling it a "rather unexciting Euro house song".
-Wendi Cermak from The Network Forty stated that "this is signature Jam & Spoon with its ethereal trance/ambient electronic rhythms, light female vocals and their excellent guitar work on the intro".
-James Hamilton from the RM Dance Update declared it as an "excellent Madonna-ish Balearic throbber".
+Andy Beevers from Music Week gave it four out of five, calling it a "rather unexciting Euro house song".
+Wendi Cermak from The Network Forty stated, "This is signature Jam & Spoon with its ethereal trance/ambient electronic rhythms, light female vocals and their excellent guitar work on the intro".
+Rupert Howe from NME found that the "disposable Euro-pap" of 'Right in the Night' "measures up a mere hair's breadth away from Culture Beat."
+James Hamilton from the Record Mirror Dance Update named it an "excellent Madonna-ish Balearic throbber".
+Andrew Perry from Select viewed it as "a single which is not so much commercial as almost spitefully dreadful, riding on a daft hi-NRG beat, a female vocal from the deepest fetid pit of '80s soul and what sounds like a sample of classical rock bores Sky".